GergelyTuri/chronicSleepRecordings/Hardware/readme.md

 **Steps**
 1. Open the webcam enclosure to access the internal circuit board
 2. Remove the lens to expose the CCD sensor
-3. Using a needle, carefully pry off the IR filter cover
+3. Using a needle, carefully pry off the IR filter cover from the edge of the CCD sensor
-4. Reinstall the lens, screwing it back to the optimal focal length, and secure it in place with glue
+4. Reinstall the lens, screwing it back to the optimal focal length, and secure it in place with a drop of super glue
-    * Connect the webcam to a computer and watch a live video feed while doing this step
+    * Connect the webcam to a computer and watch a live video feed while doing this step to determine the optimal focus
-5. Fix the webcam with a screw to a T-nut
+5. Fix the webcam's screw hole in its mounting clip with a screw to a T-nut
 6. Feed the wire through the cable hole found on the side of the Med Associates box